jadABZ/school/README.md

-# school
+# school\n
-1- the application must have students and teachers
-2- the student properties are as follows: name, email, phone, class, section 3- the teacher properties are as follows: name, email, phone, salary, hiring date 4- if we input the phone of a student we get his details
+1- the application must have students and teachers\n 2- the student properties are as follows: name, email, phone, class, section 3- the teacher properties are as follows: name, email, phone, salary, hiring date 4- if we input the phone of a student we get his details